gl1tterbomb/gl1tterbomb/README.md

 ****[INT TIME/THINGS I LIKE: ]****

-★ - More cringe people plsss
+★ - More cringe friends plsss

 ★ I like Space.
 Space is awesome and very beautiful👍